ankane/searchkick/README.md

 gem 'searchkick'
 ```

-For Elasticsearch 2.0, use the `elasticsearch2` branch and [this readme](https://github.com/ankane/searchkick/blob/elasticsearch2/README.md).
+For Elasticsearch 2.0, use the version `1.0` and above.
 For Elasticsearch 0.90, use version `0.6.3` and [this readme](https://github.com/ankane/searchkick/blob/v0.6.3/README.md).

 Add searchkick to models you want to search.